niblyx-malnus/grout/README.md

 A bot to access simple groups-related utilities directly in a groups chat.
 Inspired by [%gato](https://github.com/midsum-salrux/gato/) by ~midsum-salrux.

-(Probably could have just made it a thread in the gato desk, honestly...)

 ## Installation
 `|install ~dister-dozzod-niblyx-malnus %grout`